aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 - Fixed an issue where `!nowplaying` would not display the correct song playing
 - Managed dollar settings for existing servers ([#106](https://github.com/aaronrai24/DollarDiscordBot/issues/106)) by adding an extra step when entering dollar settings to ensure the guild is in the database.
 - Migrated from MySQL to PostgreSQL for better performance and scalability.
+- Changed `!help` to `/help` and used a discord.UI.View with buttons to display the help menu.

 ### Deprecated Features